cpraveen/cpraveen.github.io/comp/spack.md

 and then run the `spack_view.sh` script.
 This is useful on a Linux computer where I want to install the software for all users.

 Here is a sample [spack_view.sh](https://raw.githubusercontent.com/cpraveen/cfdlab/master/bin/spack_view.sh) script which you can edit for your needs.
-If you use mpich, then change openmpi to mpich in the script file.

 You can set some variables in your `.bashrc` or `.profile` file